-With Halloween behind us and Christmas looming on next month’s horizon, you’re probably starting to hear a lot more about a holiday that gets less attention overseas: Thanksgiving.
-This harvest holiday is all about the fall, family and feasts, and it’s a popular kick-off for many North Americans to the holiday season.
-Here are a few things to know about Thanksgiving, and how it’s celebrated around Canada and the U.S.:
+With Halloween behind us and Christmas looming on the horizon, there’s another holiday that gets less attention overseas: Thanksgiving.
+This harvest holiday is all about the fall, family, and feasts, and it’s a popular kick-off to the holiday season for many North Americans.
+Here are a few things to know about Thanksgiving, and how it’s celebrated around Canada and the US:

 Because of Canada’s cooler climate and earlier harvests, Thanksgiving takes place on the second Monday of October.
-In the U.S., Thanksgiving is celebrated later in the year on the fourth Thursday of November.
+In the US, Thanksgiving is later in the year, on the fourth Thursday of November.
 This brings it closer to Christmas and makes it feel a bit like a warm-up for the holiday season.
-Americans get a four-day holiday, as opposed to the three-day weekend Canadians observe, and it’s common for people across the U.S. to travel to be with their families.
-This leads to a mass migration of sorts that hits American airports and roads, whereas Canada tends to be a bit more relaxed, staying closer to home.
+Americans get a four-day holiday, as opposed to the three-day weekend Canadians observe, and it’s common for people across the US to travel to be with their families.
+This leads to a mass migration across American airports and roads, whereas Canada tends to be a bit more relaxed, staying closer to home.

-It might seem strange that this feasting tradition continues today - after all, when’s the last time anyone worried that they didn’t have enough food to feed their colony through the winter?
-Finding food is as simple as driving to the supermarket these days, and yet, we still love to gather and lay out a smorgasbord of our favorite traditional Thanksgiving foods.
+It might seem strange that this feasting tradition continues today; after all, when’s the last time anyone worried they didn’t have enough food to feed their colony through the winter?
+Finding food is as simple as driving to the supermarket, yet we still love to gather and lay out a smorgasbord of our favorite traditional Thanksgiving foods.
 That’s probably because Thanksgiving is the most food-associated holiday there is!
-Unlike Christmas or Easter, people tend to have very strong opinions about what foods should and should not be present at your feast.
+Unlike Christmas or Easter, people have very strong opinions about what foods should and should not be present at your feast.